-Broadening competency and skills.
-Building confidence and success.
+Broadening life skills.
+Building confidence.
+Experiencing success.

-In year one, First Place participants will enjoy their own private bedroom in four-bedroom suites, and share common kitchen and living space.
-They’ll also participate in career services ranging from volunteer work and paid internships to group and individual transitional employment.
-The environment is highly structured, enabling individuals to build their lives and work skills before moving on to more independent living arrangements.
+In year one, Transition Academy participants enjoy their own private bedroom in one of four four-bedroom suites (a total of 16 private bedrooms are specifically reserved for those attending the Transition Academy Program), and share common kitchen and living space.
+They also participate in career services ranging from volunteer work and paid internships to group and individual transitional employment.
+The environment is highly structured, enabling individuals to build their life and work skills before moving on to more independent living arrangements.

 In year two, participants live at an off-site property, 29 Palms, developed in 2014 by the Foundation for Senior Living (FSL) in collaboration with First Place.
 At 29 Palms, Transition Academy participants continue their path to greater independence.
 This multi-generational housing property in Phoenix co-locates nine two-bedroom apartments for adults with autism with 12 units for senior residents who do not have autism.
 A unique and prospering property, 29 Palms is designed to respond to the special needs of adults who are able to live in a more independent settings as they enjoy friendships with supportive, senior neighbors.
 Learn more about evaluations and enrollment by clicking on the link below.

 First Place holds open houses for individuals interested in the First Place Transition Academy.
 Family members are also welcome.
 Come and learn about programs for adults with autism, acceptance criteria and more.
 You’ll also get the chance to experience some of “a day in the life” of our participants.